 Benjamin Ingelow (1835-1925) was born in Ipswich, the son of a banker.
-In 1852 he became a pupil of A S Newman, moving to the office of W Slater in 1858, where he became chief assistant in the practice of Slater and arc that emerged around this time.
-From 1862 he oversaw the building of the cathedral in Honolulu, designed by the practice.
+In 1852 he became a pupil of A S Newman, moving to the office of W Slater in 1858, where he became chief assistant in the practice and took an increasingly important part in the realisation of the projects undertaken by the practice of which R H Carpenter was now a partner.
+Thus, from 1862 he oversaw the building of their new cathedral in Honolulu.
 After Slater’s death in 1872 he became Carpenter’s partner, though he also worked on his own account and continued to do so after Carpenter in turn died.

 Lit: BAL Biog file